BurdaMagazinOrg/theme-thunder-admin/README.md

 and improvements of the visual presentation regarding the modules in the distribution.

-End of 2016 the Thunder core team started a sub project regarding research and a concept for improving the authoring UX and a [roadmap](https://www.drupal.org/node/2828095) was created that did naturally emcompass a lot of theming modifications that go far beyond mere "tweaks" of
+In late 2016 the Thunder core team started a sub project regarding research and a concept for improving the authoring UX and a [roadmap](https://www.drupal.org/node/2828095) was created that did naturally emcompass a lot of theming modifications that go far beyond mere "tweaks" of